 For meeting schedules, agendas, minutes as well as information on topics for discussion, click HERE.

 Edes Powell Gilbert began her teaching career in the public elementary schools of Amherst, Massachusetts, moving into independent education through a variety of teaching and administrative positions in schools in the Boston area.
 She served as Headmistress of Mary Institute, an all-girls’ school in St Louis, for 7 years and was then Head of School at The Spence School in New York City for 15 years.
-Some of her volunteer work included serving on the Board of Lesley University, including a 4-year term as President; serving on the New York Advisory Board of Teach for America for 10 years and fulfilling leadership roles in several professional, educational associations.
+Some of her volunteer work included serving on the Board of Lesley University, including a 4-year term as President; serving on the New York Advisory Board of Teach for America for 10 years; and fulfilling leadership roles in several professional, educational associations.
 Edes served as Acting President of Independent Education Services and was one of the founders of Resource Group 175, an educational consulting firm, of which she was President for 5 years and to which she still belongs.
 Edes currently serves on the Board of MICDS and Opera Theatre of St. Louis.

-Sara Goellner received her undergraduate degree and MBA from Washington University in St Louis.
-She has been employed with World Wide Technology for almost two decades, leading different teams and enterprise wide initiatives.
+Sara Goellner has been employed with World Wide Technology for almost two decades, leading different teams and enterprise-wide initiatives.
 World Wide Technology began as a small technology start up and now is a global systems integrator for Fortune 100 clients.
-Sara’s roles have included Director of IT Governance and now, Senior Business Development and Marketing Manager, focused on establishing the company as a thought leader in technology and innovation.
+Sara’s roles have focused on establishing the company as a thought leader in technology and innovation.
+She has served in positions including Director of IT Governance, Senior Business Development and Marketing Manager, and now Chief of Staff to the CEO.
+Sara received her undergraduate degree and MBA from Washington University in St Louis.

 Jason Hall is civic entrepreneur who is currently forming an innovation-focused economic development collaborative.
-Prior to being asked to create and lead his latest venture, he was Vice-President of Entrepreneurship & Innovation at the St. Louis Regional Chamber.
-In this role, he is leading the Chamber’s collaborative work to grow the St. Louis region’s global innovation hub by attracting more entrepreneurs and insuring that the region has the early-stage capital and other tools to support these innovators in pursuing their dreams.
-Prior to joining the Chamber, Jason served as a member of Missouri Governor Jay Nixon’s cabinet leading economic development and the Missouri Technology Corporation, a public-private partnership that leads Missouri's first comprehensive statewide entrepreneurship programs.
+Prior to being asked to create and lead his latest venture, he was Vice-President of Entrepreneurship & Innovation with the St. Louis Regional Chamber, a member of Missouri Governor Jay Nixon’s cabinet leading economic development, and the founder of the current Missouri Technology Corporation, a public-private partnership that leads Missouri's first comprehensive statewide entrepreneurship programs.
 Jason began his career in the St. Louis office of Bryan Cave LLP, one of the largest global law firms, where he served clients across a range of technology sectors in high-stakes matters.
 He is a Phi Beta Kappa graduate of Bates College and Vanderbilt University Law School.
 He currently serves as the Chairman of the Missouri Technology Corporation, and serves on the boards of Tarlton Corporation, Hawthorn Leadership School for Girls, Arts & Education Council, Invest Midwest, and the Missouri Biotechnology Association.
-Jason has been recognized as a “40 Under 40” by the St. Louis Business Journal; 100 St. Louisans You Should Know to Succeed in Business by Small Business Monthly; an “Up and Coming Lawyer” by Missouri Lawyers Weekly; and was in the inaugural class of the leading 35 “STL Innovators” by Alive Magazine.
+Jason has been recognized as a “40 Under 40” by the St. Louis Business Journal; 100 St. Louisans You Should Know to Succeed in Business by Small Business Monthly; an “Up and Coming Lawyer” by Missouri Lawyers Weekly; and was in the inaugural class of 35 “STL Innovators” selected by Alive Magazine.
 In 2017, the St. Louis County NAACP selected Jason to receive their Legacy Award.

 Jessica Portis is a Partner and leads the Not-for-Profit Investments Business for Mercer.
 Based in St. Louis, Missouri, Jessica is responsible for the development and delivery of investment related services for our non-profit client base in the US.
 Prior to taking this role, Jessica served as a consultant where she was responsible for advising non-profit clients on asset allocation design, investment manager selection, and strategy implementation.
 Prior to joining Mercer, Jessica was with Summit Strategies Group for 15 years serving in a number of capacities.
 Most recently, she was the Director of Consulting and also served as a lead investment consultant for the firm.
 As a member of the investment consulting team for nearly a decade, Jess was actively involved in the daily management and administration of client relationships.
 Her clients included non-profits, corporations, and public pension funds.
 Before joining the consulting team, she was a valued member of the firm’s Manager Research group, where she was responsible for conducting manager due diligence for both domestic and international equity asset classes.
 Jessica received her BS in Accounting with honors from the University of Missouri–St. Louis, and she is a CFA charterholder.
-She is a member of the CFA Institute, the CFA Society of St. Louis.
+She is a member of the CFA Institute and the CFA Society of St. Louis.
 She currently serves on the Board of Directors of the Visiting Nurses Association.
 Jessica was previously the chair of the Investment and Audit Committee for the St. Louis Area Foodbank and served on their Board of Directors for six years.

-John S. Ross is CEO of Summit Real Estate and Cushman & Wakefield: Gateway Commercial, two St Louis based commercial real estate investment, development and management company while Colliers is a leading global commercial real estate services company.
+John S. Ross is CEO of Summit Real Estate and Vice Chairman- St. Louis of Colliers International.
+Summit is a vertically integrated commercial real estate investment, development and management company while Colliers is a leading global commercial real estate services company.
 Currently, John serves on the Board of Directors of Parkside Bank & Trust, which he helped found.
 His philanthropic interests are centered on children and education.
 He has been on the Board of Hawthorn Leadership School for Girls since its founding and helped oversee the acquisition and renovation of the current 60,000 square foot school building.
-He has previously served as President as well as Chair of the Ground Committee of the Churchill Center & School, a nationally recognized school for children with learning differences, where he helped oversee the development of a 40,000 s.f. school on 12 acres and on the Board of The Magic House during its expansion, and provides real estate consulting advice and guidance for numerous not for profit organizations.
+He has previously served as President and Chair of the Grounds Committee of the Churchill Center & School, a nationally recognized school for children with learning differences, where he helped oversee the development of a 40,000 square foot new school on 12 acres, was on the Board of The Magic House during its expansion, and provides real estate consulting advice and guidance for numerous not for profit organizations.